maxwellk24/ECE445_Notebook/Ben/README.md

 # 03/04/2024
-Components are in.
 We've met to divvy-up tasks.
 I'm tasked with getting the screen and GPS working.

 ## Screen:
 I'm using the [Adafruit GFX](https://learn.adafruit.com/adafruit-gfx-graphics-library/overview) and [Adafruit SSD1306](https://github.com/adafruit/Adafruit_SSD1306) libraries (The 1306 chip is the driver for the display).
 The screen we're using is the [Adafruit SHARP Memory Display Breakout](hhttps://www.adafruit.com/product/3502?gad_source=1&gclid=Cj0KCQiAh8OtBhCQARIsAIkWb69EURgM6rmca89h0awIIWxgg5zLOwVgstbSv928fPMusonH9j-yh3AaAjCxEALw_wcB) seen in the picture below.
 It's pretty small, but it gets the job done.
 I got it working with some dummy code below.